kealanheena/battle/README.md

 So I can play a suspenseful game of Battle,
 I want all Attacks to deal a random amount of damage

-As a lonely Player,
-So I can keep my Battle skills up to scratch
-I want to play a Computerised opponent

 As a Player,
 So I can enjoy a game of Battle with more variety,
 I want to choose from a range of attacks I could make